Elliptic complex on the Grassmannian of oriented 2-planes: PCS-structures of Grassmannian type

 The assumptions in Theorem \ref{thm descending} lead to a different invariant differential equation, namely the one given in (\ref{invariant differential equation}).
-As we observed in the proof, this differential equation comes from the fact that $\xi$ is a transversal infinitesimal symmetry of the Lie contact structure and at the same time it is the fundamental vector field corresponding to a generator of the center of $\Spin^c(n)$.
-This is the main difference between the spin$^c$ case studied in this article and the scheme presented in the series \cite{CSI}, \cite{CSII} and \cite{CSIII} as the transversal infinitesimal symmetry is not "visible" downstairs on the PCS-structure but only upstairs on the parabolic contact structure when one deals with PCS-quotients.
-Nevertheless, the main idea of descending natural, linear differential operators goes through also with in the spin$^c$ case. \end{remark}
+As we observed in the proof, this differential equation comes from the fact that $\tilde\xi_0$ is a transversal infinitesimal symmetry of the Lie contact structure and at the same time it is the fundamental vector field corresponding to a generator of the center of $\Spin^c(n)$.
+This is the main difference between the spin$^c$ case studied in this article and the scheme presented in the series \cite{CSI}, \cite{CSII} and \cite{CSIII} as, when one deals with PCS-quotients, the transversal infinitesimal symmetry is not "visible" downstairs on the PCS-structure but only upstairs on the parabolic contact structure.
+Nevertheless, as we argued above, the main idea of descending natural and linear differential operators goes through also with in the spin$^c$ case. \end{remark}